Shopify/semian/README.md

 # Developing Semian

 Semian requires a Linux environment.
-We provide a [docker-compose](https://docs.docker.com/compose/) file that runs MySQL, Redis, ToxiProxy and Ruby in containers.
+We provide a [docker-compose](https://docs.docker.com/compose/) file that runs MySQL, Redis, Toxiproxy and Ruby in containers.
 Use the steps below to work on Semian from a Mac OS environment.

 Prerequisites :